nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example of usage:

-* Delete the monthly-recurrent Salary of $2,000 from Alice's income.
+* Delete the monthly-recurrent Salary of $2,000 from Bob's income.

   `deletein /g 1 /u 1 /r 1`

-* _Result_: Income entry for Salary of $2,000 is deleted from Alice's income list.
+* _Result_: Income entry for Salary of $2,000 is deleted from Bob's income list.

   ![deletein-command-screenshot](images/DeleteIncome.png)